-1. Consistency with applicable City, County, and/or State Codes and Policies To be considered for funding, proposals must be consistent with adopted codes and other applicable policies, plans and standards.
+1. Consistency with applicable City, County, and/or State Codes and Policies

+To be considered for funding:

-Agencies that are currently receiving County CDBG or HOME funds, who are applying for funds, must be in compliance with all terms of their current agreement(s) and must not have outstanding audit findings, monitoring findings or concerns related to prior year's funding.
+- proposals must be consistent with adopted codes and other applicable policies, plans and standards; and - agencies must be in compliance with all terms of their current CDBG or HOME agreement(s) and must not have outstanding audit findings, monitoring findings or concerns related to prior year's funding.